AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 ----------------------------------------------------------------------------------------
 They differ in the following areas:

- - **Network Segmentation** - With the CSR-based solution, all Spoke VPCs have connectivity to each other through the Transit GW, even though these Spoke VPCs belong to different AWS accounts or business teams.
-In contrast, the spoke VPCs have no connectivity to each other, by default.
+ - **Network Segmentation** - In the CSR-based solution, all Spoke VPCs have connectivity to each other through the Transit GW, even though these Spoke VPCs belong to different AWS accounts or business teams.
+In contrast, the Spoke VPCs have no connectivity to each other, by default.
 Connectivity is built by design.

- - **Connectivity Efficiency** - With the Aviatrix transit network solution, traffic between any two spoke VPCs are routed directly, as opposed to going through the transit GW as required by the CSR-based solution.
-Decoupling the different traffic streams reduces performance bottleneck and removes single failure points.
+ - **Connectivity Efficiency** - In the Aviatrix solution, traffic between any two Spoke VPCs are routed directly, as opposed to going through the Transit GW as required by the CSR-based solution.
+Decoupling the different traffic streams reduces performance bottlenecks and removes single failure points.

  - **Central Control** - With the Aviatrix solution, the Aviatrix Controller is the single pane of glass for all networking in the cloud.